 Aligning NDCs with Global Sectoral Targets

-The State of Climate Action series, published by Systems Change Lab, translates the Paris Agreement’s 1.5-C temperature limit into quantitative, timebound targets across sectors that account for roughly 85% of global greenhouse gas emissions: power, buildings, industry, transport, forests and land-use, and food and agriculture.
+The State of Climate Action series, published by Systems Change Lab, translates the Paris Agreement’s 1.5-degree-C temperature limit into quantitative, timebound targets across sectors that account for roughly 85% of global greenhouse gas emissions: power, buildings, industry, transport, forests and land-use, and food and agriculture.
 These reports also establish targets focused on scaling up carbon removal technologies and climate finance, both of which will be needed to mitigate climate change.

 Explore Global Sectoral Targets for 2030, 2035 and 2050